ned14/tnfox/src/nedmalloc/Readme.txt

 -=-=-=-=-=
 v1.04 ?:
  * Fixed failure to unlock thread cache list if allocating a new list failed.
 Thanks to Dmitry Chichkov for reporting this.
+Futher thanks to Aleksey Sanin.
  * Fixed realloc(0, <size>) segfaulting.
 Thanks to Dmitry Chichkov for reporting this.